 Full program description

-If you are new to conducting genetic or genomic research utilizing laboratory mice, this certificate program includes two self-paced MiniCourses that introduce inbred, hybrid, outbred, mutant and transgenic mouse strains and how they can be utilized in research projects.
+If you are new to conducting genetic or genomic research utilizing laboratory mice, this program includes two self-paced MiniCourses that introduce inbred, hybrid, outbred, mutant and transgenic mouse strains and how they can be utilized in research projects.
 Both courses cover essential information.
 See below for a complete list of topics.

-The Inbred, Outbred, Hybrid, Mutant and Transgenic Mice: A Beginner's Guide Certificate Program includes two MiniCourses that each provide a basic overview of a variety of mouse models utilized in genetic and genomic research.
+The Inbred, Outbred, Hybrid, Mutant and Transgenic Mice: A Beginner's Guide Program includes two MiniCourses that each provide a basic overview of a variety of mouse models utilized in genetic and genomic research.
 Each course is self-paced and takes 2 to 4 hours to complete:

 - Common Laboratory Mouse Strains: A Beginner's Guide: This MiniCourse provides essential information about inbred, hybrid, and outbred mouse strains, official nomenclature, genetic drift, relevant resources for finding inbred baseline phenotypic information, and animal health monitoring and mouse housing conditions.